How To Use a Strop? | Ultimate guide

 Is it necessary to stropping a knife?

-Do I need compound on strop?
+Do I need compound on the strop?

 Eric